AchilleasEconomopoulos/pypi-tests/README.md

 ## CLI

-The CLI module's purpose is to handle the Kubernetes aspect of the OASEES framework.
+The CLI module's purpose isd to handle the Kubernetes aspect of the OASEES framework.
 It provides the user with a few simple commands to quickly provision and configure a Kubernetes cluster, as well as facilitate and automate its nodes' connection to the OASEES blockchain
 <br>

 ### <ins>Installation</ins>